 Ms. Butcher from Zits.
 She supposedly writes Jeremy's grades in blood.

-In one week-long series of FoxTrot strips, Paige's biology teacher Mr. Ting assigned 60 chapter of reading for a test the next day, thinking it would "allieve the tension" of the torrential rainstorms they were having.
+In one week-long series Paige's biology teacher Mr. Ting assigned 60 chapter of reading for a test the next day, thinking it would "allieve the tension" of the torrential rainstorms they were having.
 This only got worse for Paige, even though you can't blame the rest on Ting; the storm caused a blackout that made the assignment an even greater nightmare.
 And the worst part of it?
 While she managed to complete the reading assignment, Ting had no access to his computer due to the blackout, and wasn't able to hold the test.
 (Meaning she had done it for nothing.
 I guess that wasn't technically his fault either, but he gave the assignment in the first place...)

 In the Fort Collins Collegian, a comic strip featured a sadist professor.
 Aptly named the "PR Ofessor", the strip showed a professor (implied to be teaching chemistry) throughout a year at Colorado State University.
 Played for Laughs, since half the stuff would get a professor fired faster than you can say Trope Namer.
 Such antics included: